SteeltoeOSS/Documentation/api/v3/connectors/rabbitmq.md

 This connector simplifies using the [RabbitMQ Client](https://www.rabbitmq.com/tutorials/tutorial-one-dotnet.html) in an application running on Cloud Foundry.
 We recommend following that tutorial, because you need to know how to use it before proceeding to use the connector.

-This connector provides an `IHealthContributor`, which you can use in conjunction with the [Steeltoe Management Health](/docs/management/health) check endpoint.
+This connector provides an `IHealthContributor`, which you can use in conjunction with the [Steeltoe Management Health](/docs/3/management/health) check endpoint.

 ## Usage

-You should know how the new .NET [configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use the connector.
+You should know how the .NET [configuration service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) works before starting to use the connector.
 To configure the connector, you need a basic understanding of `ConfigurationBuilder` and how to add providers to the builder.

 You should also know how the ASP.NET Core [Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used in configuring the application services for the application.
 Pay particular attention to the usage of the `ConfigureServices()` method.